-as $v\rightarrow \infty$, where $\{Y^P_r(\boldsymbol{s}): \boldsymbol{s} \in \mathcal{S}\}$ is marginally non-degenerate in any margins.
+as $v\rightarrow \infty$, where $Y^P_r(\boldsymbol{s}: \boldsymbol{s} \in \mathcal{S})$ is marginally non-degenerate in any margins.
 Here, $Y^P_r$ is called the $r$-Pareto process.
-If the limit provided in Equation~\eqref{ch6:rparetoeq} is a good approximation for large $v$, then those spatial events with a risk function exceeding $v$ will be well-approximated by an $r$-Pareto process.
+If limit~\eqref{ch6:rparetoeq} is a good approximation for large $v$, then those spatial events with a risk function exceeding $v$ will be well-approximated by an $r$-Pareto process.
 Crucially, $Y^P_r$ can be decomposed into two independent stochastic components as follows: